Conditions of the Shahada

 According to the Quran, Surat Muhammad 47:19 it states, “Know, therefore, that there is no god but Allah, and ask forgiveness for thy fault and for the men and women who believe: for Allah knows how ye move about and how ye dwell in your homes.”

-To break this verse down, it first makes it clear that there is only one god, not three gods nor are there many gods; there is only one god who is worthy of worship.
-Next you should ask for forgiveness because although you are about to be born into a wonderful new life with a new found devotion to Allah, it is always good to ask Allah for forgiveness of past sins.
+To break this verse down, it first makes it clear that there is only one God, not three gods nor are there many gods; there is only one God who is worthy of worship.
+Next, you should ask for forgiveness because although you are about to be born into a wonderful new life with a newfound devotion to Allah, it is always good to ask Allah for the forgiveness of past sins.

 Any kind of doubt in Islam is the same as having disbelief.
 So before you decide to recite the shahada, you need to have absolutely no doubt in your heart that you fully believe in the words expressed in the shahada.
 Many scholars in Islam agree that doubt and suspicion is the most dangerous threat to a person’s faith.
 For example, desire and lust can be satisfied at any given moment but if the person knows this to be wrong they can choose to not act upon those desires and ask for Allah’s forgiveness.
 However, if doubt enters the heart it can linger like a cancerous tumor.
 It will continue to grow and the person may choose to continue practicing Islam but without true faith, or decide to leave Islam completely.

 Once a person has full knowledge of the meaning of the shahada and is certain in their belief of the shahada, acceptance is the next step.
 Knowing truly what the shahada means and being certain of what it means may not mean that the person truly accepts the concept of the shahada.
 The last part of Surat Al-Baqarah 2:85 states: